Goldenmtrx/simple_shell/README.md

-this repostryru is for simple shell
+This Repository is for my  simple shell project